Sangvi98/marriage_trends_data_vis/README.md

 [Data Source](https://www.insee.fr/en/statistiques/5015913?sommaire=5015923&q=Nuptiality)
 Each square represents 1 percent of the women population.
 Blue represents married and gray represents unmarried.

 The chart above shows how the percentage of women ever being married has changed over time.
-At first, shifts show the women are choosing to get married later and later.
+At first, shifts show that women are choosing to get married later and later.
 However, for more recent birth cohorts, an increasing proportion are choosing to not get married at all.

 ### The baby-making champion of Europe